ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 The documentation describes the syntax for creating an Apollo Federated subgraph using Hot Chocolate and relates the implementation specifics to its counterpart in the Apollo Federation docs.
 This document _will not_ provide a thorough explanation of the Apollo Federation core concepts nor will it describe how you go about creating a supergraph to stitch together various subgraphs, as the Apollo Federation team already provides thorough documentation of those principles.

+You can find example projects of the Apollo Federation library in [Hot Chocolate examples](https://github.com/ChilliCream/graphql-platform/tree/main/src/HotChocolate/ApolloFederation/examples).

 # Get Started

 To use the Apollo Federation tools, you need to first install v12.6 or later of the `HotChocolate.ApolloFederation` package.